jeremytammik/tbc/a/1721_cancel_collector.md

 I just discovered an interesting and not completely obvious aspect of using a filtered element collector in the Revit API discussion forum thread on aborting a long running filtered element collector.
-Question: I have really large models where I do use an <code>ElementIntersectsElementFilter</code> that can take a long time to process, and sometimes I want to abort it in a graceful way.
+Question: I have really large models where I use an <code>ElementIntersectsElementFilter</code> that can take a long time to process, and sometimes I want to abort it in a graceful way.
 Is this possible?

 &ndash;
 ...